ydahal1/ydahal1/ReadMe.md

-Why do crabs never give to charity?
-Because they’re shellfish.
+What do you call a droid that takes the long way around?
+R2 detour.

 [
-Sat Feb 28 00:33:42 UTC 2026
+Sun Mar  1 00:43:08 UTC 2026
  ]